Rational coordination with no communication or conventions: Purely rational principles in games

 \textbf{Basic individual rationality (BIR):} \; NL $\cap$ SW.

-When following BIR, a player plays a winning choice if she has one, and else she plays a non-losing choice.
-We make the following observations. \lorip{(For a more detailed justification of these claims, see the technical report \cite{LORI-VI-techrep}.)} \techrep{See the corresponding pictures in Figure 1.} \begin{enumerate}[leftmargin=*] \item NL and SW do not imply each other and neither of them follows from FIR.
+Thus, when following BIR, a player plays a winning choice if she has one, else she plays a non-losing choice.
+Let us make some observations (see the pictures in Figure 1): \lorip{(For a more detailed justification of these claims, see the technical report \cite{LORI-VI-techrep}.)} \begin{enumerate}[leftmargin=*] \item NL and SW do not imply each other and neither of them follows from FIR.
 This can be seen by the following examples.

-\begin{itemize}[leftmargin=*] \item The game $G(1\times 1 + \overline{1\times 1})$ is NL-solvable but not SW-solvable. \techrep{ This is because neither of the players has a winning choice, but the non-losing moves form a cartesian product. } \item The game $G(Z_2)$ is SW-solvable but not NL-solvable. \techrep{ This is because both players have a winning choice, but there are no losing choices.
+\begin{itemize}[leftmargin=*] \item The game $G(1\times 1 + \overline{1\times 1})$ is NL-solvable but not SW-solvable.
+This is because neither of the players has a winning choice, but if each of them chooses their non-losing move they win. \item The game $G(Z_2)$ is SW-solvable but not NL-solvable. \techrep{ This is because both players have a winning choice, but there are no losing choices.
 Note that in this game both players can force winning and thus they both would be sure of winning even without knowing that the other player follows SW. } \end{itemize}

 \item FIR-solvable games are solvable by \emph{both} SW and NL. \techrep{ This is because in FIR-solvable games, at least one player $i$ has a winning choice and all the other choices of that player are losing.
 Hence by following either SW or NL, the player $i$ will select a winning choice. }